ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 `message/http`.

 Valid HTTP/1.1 messages require lines terminated with CRLF (the two bytes 0x0a and 0x0d).
-For simplicity and consistenct, the content of these examples is limited to text, which also uses CRLF for line endings.
+For simplicity and consistency, the content of these examples is limited to text, which also uses CRLF for line endings.

 ~~~ http-message